-RSCNJ strives to increase breast cancer awareness to reduce deaths
+RSCNJ aims to increase breast cancer awareness to decrease deaths

 The decrease in breast cancer mortality could be a result of discovering the cancer early while it is most treatable.
 Early discovery of breast cancer most often happens due to awareness of the disease and its symptoms.
-Currently there are 3.1 million breast cancer survivors in the U.S.
+Currently there are more than 3.8 million breast cancer survivors in the U.S.

-Reproductive Science Center of New Jersey is proud to support the American Cancer Society in its research and awareness efforts to continue to reduce mortality rates.
+Reproductive Science Center of New Jersey is proud to support the American Cancer Society in its research and awareness efforts to continue to diminish mortality rates.

 Would you like to get involved in the fight against breast cancer?

 Visit Cancer.org/FightBreastCancer or participate in the Making Strides Against Breast Cancer Walk on Sunday, October 17 at 10 a.m. at Point Pleasant Beach.

 The American Cancer Society’s Making Strides Against Breast Cancer walks are the largest network of breast cancer awareness events in the U.S. Participants raise funds that provide free information and support to anyone touched by breast cancer.
 Such knowledge helps people lower breast cancer risks by finding symptoms early.
 The events also raise funding for innovative research.